nadirbad/nadirbad.dev/cm4izcsw7000d08l9g8b26ycp.md

 ### Missing Exploring Code Architecture Diagrams on macOS

 If you are working on Windows and using Visual Studio you will benefit of having graphs and code architecture diagrams like this [dependency graph](https://www.ndepend.com/docs/visual-studio-dependency-graph).
-These graphs are really helpful, and they helped me to improve code architecture of [VerticalSliceArchitecture]([https://github.com/nadirbad/VerticalSliceArchitecture](https://github.com/nadirbad/VerticalSliceArchitecture)) and resolve coupling issues, as noted here on \[NDepend blog on comparing Clean Architecture and Vertical Slice approach\]([https://blog.ndepend.com/vertical-slice-architecture-in-asp-net-core/#Note\_on\_this\_implementation](https://blog.ndepend.com/vertical-slice-architecture-in-asp-net-core/#Note_on_this_implementation)).
+These graphs are really helpful, and they helped me to improve code architecture of [VerticalSliceArchitecture](https://github.com/nadirbad/VerticalSliceArchitecture) and resolve coupling issues, as noted here on [NDepend blog on comparing Clean Architecture and Vertical Slice approach](https://blog.ndepend.com/vertical-slice-architecture-in-asp-net-core/#Note_on_this_implementation).
 Here is the example of dependency graph of VerticalSliceArchitecture project:

 ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1733510542365/50fdb9db-0e28-459f-ac0e-078a569897ea.webp align="center")